Atlas975/Notes/DistributedSystems/Consensus/Paxos.md

 - **Safety:** Paxos guarantees that no two nodes make different decisions on the same proposal.
 - **Liveness:** Paxos ensures that the system will eventually make progress in the absence of excessive failures.

-### Implications for Distributed Systems
+## Implications for distributed systems

-Paxos is critical for systems requiring strong consistency and availability in the face of network partitions and node failures.
-It is used in many practical systems to synchronize state, such as in databases and distributed ledgers.
+- Paxos is critical for systems requiring strong consistency and availability in the face of network partitions and node failures.
+Requires a minimum of 3 nodes

-### Summary

-Paxos provides a foundation for building reliable distributed systems through consensus.
-It balances the complexity of ensuring agreement across distributed components with the need for system performance and fault tolerance.
+- Paxos does not support [[Byzantine_generals_problem|Byzantine]] fault tolerance as it assumes that no node makes attempts to subvert the protocol.
+The protocol only assumes failure is indistinguishable by latency